AI Platform as a Working Environment for Different Tasks

 how not to waste limits on random experiments during work hours

-Step 1: Map out your tasks
+Step 1: Create a map of your tasks

 Text tasks: